wp-plugins/widget-visibility-time-scheduler/README.txt

 It is up to your cache settings how the visibility of a widget is considered.
 Maybe it is helpful to empty the cache automatically once a day.

+= How can I set the daytime for each weekday? =

+Purchase the Pro version of that plugin.
+That version is like the free plugin version, enhanced with the ability to schedule the visibility based on the time of each weekday.
+The Pro version is also available in german, spanish, brazilian portuguese and persian.
+Please contact the author at m.stehle@gmx.de for more informations about the Pro version.

 = Does removing the plugin delete the settings in the database? =

 Up to now: no. But you can remove the settings in the database easily with two possibilities: